Japanese parents of North Korea abductee meet granddaughter

 Japan has never accepted North Korea's explanation of Megumi Yokota's death, as bones North Korea said were Yokota's were found to be those of a man after DNA testing.

-Japan suspects there are more abduction cases that North Korea has not revealed and the issue has been a major obstacle to normalizing relations between them.
+Japan suspects there are more abduction cases that North Korea has not revealed and the issue has been a major obstacle to normalising relations between them.

 Japan has demanded more information about abductees while North Korea has said the case is closed.